da0p/tdd/README.md

 ```

 # Notes
-- "The cycle of TDD is to write a small test, ensure it fails, get it to pass, review and clean up the design (including that of the tests), and ensure the tests all still pass.
-Repeat the cycle throughout the day, keeping it short to maximize the feedback it gives you"
+- The cycle of TDD is to write a small test, ensure it fails, get it to pass, review and clean up the design (including that of the tests), and ensure the tests all still pass.
+Repeat the cycle throughout the day, keeping it short to maximize the feedback it gives you

+- Use NiceMock when needed, but not habitually.
+Seek to fix your design if requiring it often.